 Why does EMDR work?

 When we experience a traumatic event, it seems to get stored in our memory networks in a way that keeps them “stuck” in the nervous system and the original pictures, sounds, thoughts and feelings can become distorted and significantly affect us in the present.
-The eye movements used in EMDR change the ways the memories are stored so that the individual can come to a new realization that the even is actually in the past and that present events that have triggered similar traumatic feelings no longer have the same “charge.”
+The eye movements used in EMDR change the ways the memories are stored so that the individual can come to a new realization that the event is actually in the past and that present events that have triggered similar traumatic feelings no longer have the same “charge.”

 EMDR includes reprocessing of negative cognitions about the self that were previously associated with the trauma to positive, true self-beliefs.
 During this reprocessing phase the disturbing memories are accessed within the present moment; the client is not regressed as in some other therapy models.